wenshuo128/wenshuo128.github.io/_pages/about.md

 ## News:

 [Dec 25] Awarded Swiss AI PhD Fellowship.
+[Oct 25] I gave a talk at the Swiss AI Industry Connect, Bern, 2025.
+[Sept 25] I gave a talk at the SCG Conference, Stockholm, 2025.
+[Sept 25] One paper accepted in NeurIPS 2025.
+[May 24] One paper accepted in ICML 2024.
+[Dec 23] Awarded the EPFL IC best TA award.